Glasgow School of Art: 2018 fire

+In November 2018, Tom Inns wrote to the Scottish Parliament Culture, Tourism, Europe and External Affairs Committee suggesting that if the Mackintosh Building was to be rebuilt then an independent Mackintosh Building Trust should be established to oversee what will be one of Scotland’s biggest heritage projects over the next 5–7 years, costing in excess of £100 million.
+Tom Inns suggested this would allow the GSA Board of Governors and Executive team to focus on the task of running one of the world’s top art schools.

 On 28 June 2018 it was announced that work was being planned to take down parts of the building that were in danger of collapse.
 Compensation for local residents and businesses was to be made available by the Scottish Government.
 The same day, Glasgow School of Art terminated its £25 million restoration contract with Kier Group following the fire.

 At the time of the fire, sprinklers had yet to be installed in the building.
 Components for the fire suppression system had been delivered the day before, but were weeks away from assembly and testing.

 In August 2020, Glasgow School of Art took legal action against Page\Park Architects, the Glasgow-based architectural practice responsible for the Mackintosh Building restoration work.

 Between August 2018 and July 2020 over £12 million had been spent on Mackintosh Building debris clearance and stabilisation work.

 In November 2020, Glasgow School of Art announced that work to clear debris from the Mackintosh Building would not be completed until 2021 and that work to repair fire damaged glazing and cladding on the Reid Building would not be completed until 2022.

 In March 2021, the Board of Glasgow School of Art announced that a Project Development Board had been established for the restoration of the Mackintosh Building.
 This is chaired by the Director of the Art School who has assumed the role of project sponsor, is leading the works and is directly responsible for delivery.
 A Strategic Outline Business Case for the restoration was due to be drafted by late spring 2021 and completed by summer 2021.
 This would determine the programme to complete the works.

 On 25 January 2022, the Scottish Fire and Rescue Service published the results of their three-and-a-half-year investigation in to the cause of the fire.
 No cause could be determined.